Pediatric Critical Care Clerkship

 During the clerkship, students will join the pediatric ICU clinical team.
-They will be responsible for patient care, presenting their patients on rounds, documentation, designated procedures and reading pertinent literature.
+They will be responsible for direct patient care, presenting their patients on rounds, documentation, designated procedures and reading pertinent literature.
 They are an integral part of the team under the direct supervision of residents, fellows and attending physicians.

 Find comprehensive Pediatric ICU Clerkship Objectives.